paromitaroy/zodiacAppInsights/README.md

 I have decided to make this available as an open source project on GitHub and in doing so learn a little more about GitHub actions.
 Over time, it would be great if others could contribute and build out to cover different hosting options and more of the infrastructure monitoring :-)

-To create your own working instance of zodiac, see the [deploying zodiac](.github/workflows/README.md)
+To create your own working instance of zodiac, see [deploying zodiac](.github/workflows/README.md).